rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_display.md

     can_view_users_following
   end
 ```
 * Enter the command "sh test_app.sh".
-The last 8 new integration tests fail.
+The last 5 new integration tests fail.
 * Enter the command "alias test1='(Command for running the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The same 8 tests fail again.
-2 tests fail because the expected content is missing, and the other tests fail because the specified user was not found.
+The same 5 tests fail again.
+1 test fails because of a missing heading, and 4 tests fail because the link to the list of followed users is missing.

-* Enter the command "test1".
-5 of the tests fail because the expected content is missing.
+#### Show/Follow Page
 * Give the now-blank app/views/users/show_follow.html.erb file the following content:
 ```
 <% provide(:title, 'Following') %>